Hear Ansa answer a real call — try the live demo line:(855) 555-0721

 She doesn't sleep, take lunch, or go home at 5.

 Sarah picks up at 3 AM the same way she picks up at 3 PM.
-Storm at midnight, pet emergency Christmas morning, lunch-rush overflow — she handles all of it without queueing, escalation creep, or "we're closed" voicemails.
+Emergency at midnight, pet emergency Christmas morning, lunch-rush overflow: she handles all of it without queueing, escalation creep, or "we're closed" voicemails.

 42%Bookings outside business hours